shahenazmonia/reveal.js/README.md

 ## New Reveal.js Theme

-### Brief of Summary
+### Brief Summary
-The website is a reveal.js theme that it has different styles from the original reveal.js theme.
+The website is a reveal.js theme that it has different # black theme style from the original reveal.js theme.
-This template has a background image, logo image, and specific font
+This template has a background image, logo image, and specific font.

 ### The difference between the original theme and this theme
 - Background image: an image appears in all slides as a background, this template used this background